clementravet/BIMAnalyst_g_33/README.md

 The script locates if there is any aggregates in the model and gives the number of aggregates if there is any.
 If it gives a number it means the claim is correct :-)

 The script (rule): ventilationNameRule.py

-Gives information about each aggregate
+Description: Gives information about each aggregate